top of page

 I previously studied and practiced Buddhism, and I am glad, because otherwise I doubt I would have understood much of this novel.
 It is essentially about a man who becomes a bodhisattva.
 He knows the Buddha and is trying to attain enlightenment.

 Overall it was interesting, because his path to enlightenment was through the world rather than the renunciation of it.
 I enjoyed it quite a lot.
-It reminded me of Kim by Kipling also, in its representation of spiritual seeking and attainment.
+It reminded me of Kim by Rudyard Kipling also, in its representation of spiritual seeking and attainment.

 Recent Posts